Head Coach Stephanie Bernthal

 Office Phone: 304-829-7032

-Stephanie Bernthal is in her second year as the Head Field Hockey Coach at Bethany College.
+Stephanie Bernthal has just completed her second year as the Head Field Hockey Coach at Bethany College.
 Bernthal arrived at Bethany in August of 2012 and assumed the responsibilities of starting the newly reinstated Bison field hockey program.
 Previous to Bethany, Bernthal was the top assistant at perennial powerhouse Christopher Newport University in Virginia.

 In her first season as head of the Bethany squad, Bernthal led the Bison to the program’s first victory in a 2-1 win over Transylvania on September 9th, 2012.
 Bernthal recently achieved her Level II Coaching accreditation through the United States Field Hockey Association and serves as the Head Coach of the Pittsburgh Site of the USA Field Hockey Futures program.
 Bernthal has also coached at the Columbus Site, Northeast Ohio Site, and the Great Lakes Regional Futures Tournament.